ARM-software/acle/main/acle.md

 entire contents of `z8-z23` and `p4-15` are preserved across the call.
 This calling convention is described in sections 6.1.3 and 6.1.4 of [AAPCS64](#AAPCS64) (see [release 2022Q1](https://github.com/ARM-software/abi-aa/releases/tag/2022Q1)).

-The ACLE allows this to be enforced per function:
+The ACLE allows this to be enforced per function by adding the following function attribute to a function declaration or definition:

 ``` c
     __attribute__(("aarch64_sve_pcs"))